-Since PALS is an all-volunteer organization, please remember that under the recently passed law, all adults who will be attending PALS need to have obtained state-required clearances (as described on the CLEARANCES page) before they will be permitted to register for classes and before they or their children will be permitted to attend PALS classes.
+Since PALS Enrichment is an all-volunteer organization, please remember that under the recently passed law, all adults who will be attending Enrichment need to have obtained state-required clearances (as described on the CLEARANCES page) before they will be permitted to register for classes and before they or their children will be permitted to attend PALS Enrichment classes.

-All parents attending PALS must pay the Community Share Fee, which is paid per family and allows us to divides operating costs on a per family basis, regardless of number of children in the family.
+All families attending PALS Enrichment must pay the Community Share Fee, which is paid per family and allows us to divides operating costs on a per family basis, regardless of number of children in the family.
 Class costs for each class are generally limited to materials fees.

 All parents help in running the program by teaching, assisting, staffing the front door, cleaning-up, etc. Jobs are assigned at the beginning of each term and details regarding sign-up will be announced each term on our Facebook and via email.

 Any parent who has attended at least one term may propose a class, using the form on the Class Proposal Form.
 (If you propose a class and have later changes, use the link on that page for the Proposal Amendment Form to send us the changes).
 Class Proposals can be submitted during the term – the earlier the better; we try to have the schedule for the following term largely set by the end of each term.

 We communicate with the PALS community through the forum and emails on this webpage and through our Facebook.

 If you are interested in joining PALS Enrichment, you can see the Terms and Conditions here, as well as the rest of our policies.
 If you have questions which haven’t otherwise been answered, please contact our new family liason or other board member, using the information on the Contact Page.

 If you would like to receive emails with the dates for the upcoming term, as well as reminders about registration approaching, sign up for this list: Mailing List We will never share your information and do not send frequent messages!